New Jersey Education Code has a Compulsory Education Component, but homeschool families in New Jersey legally homeschool because of 2 court decisions.

 There is no requirement in the law that states that the parents have to even initiate notification to the school district of their intent to homeschool; however, if requested, they are under the obligation to provide the local superintendent with evidence of their curriculum.
 In order to explain that a homeschool family is providing something equivalent, the tradition is to send a curriculum outline once a year.
 Approval is almost automatic because as long as the family is providing the same general subjects they are equivalent.
 There is nothing in the law itself to stipulate the homeschool must send a curriculum.
 Some parents also send a letter accepting legal responsibility for their children’s education.
 “Same general subjects” can usually be interpreted loosely as language arts, math, science, social studies and physical education in lower grades, with the addition of a foreign language in upper grades.

 State Regulation of Private Schools – New Jersey

-Home Schooling: New Jersey does not have a code that addresses the area of home schooling.
+Scroll nearly to bottom of this link and look for subhead: Home Schools: New Jersey does not have a code that addresses the area of home schooling.
 New Jersey’s compulsory education law states that every child between the ages of six and 16 must attend a public or private school, or receive “equivalent instruction elsewhere than at school”.
 N.J.
 Rev. Stat. § 18A: 38-25.